 Entity store or BYOD?

 If you followed the series of blog posts about Microsoft Power BI integration, you will be familiar with Entity store.
-Entity store is the operational data warehouse that is included with Finance and Operations.
+Entity store is the operational data warehouse.
 Entity store provides built-in integration of operational reports with Power BI.
-Ready-made reports and analytical workspaces that are built into Finance and Operations use Entity store.
-If you write Power BI reports by using data in your Finance and Operations environment, you should use Entity store.
+Ready-made reports and analytical workspaces use Entity store.
+If you write Power BI reports by using data in your application environment, you should use Entity store.

 However, the BYOD feature is recommended for the following scenarios:

-- You must export data from Finance and Operations into your own data warehouse.
+- You must export data into your own data warehouse.